Golp-Voxel/Tango-SLM/README.md

 # SLM - Tango Device Server
-This repository contains the driver for controlling an SLM with the Tango Control.
+This repository contains the driver for controlling a SLM with the Tango Control.
 After cloning this repository with the following command

 ```
 git clone https://github.com/Golp-Voxel/Tango_SLM.git